 Semantic information about source code is a central requirement for searching, navigating, and analysing code, all of which are important tools in a developer’s workflow.
 As the size of the codebase grows, collecting and maintaining accurate semantic information about the code becomes harder; meanwhile our tools demand richer and richer information.
 In this talk I’ll describe a system called Glean that we’re building at Facebook to address these problems.
 Glean is a datalog-inspired storage and query engine that collects facts about code from language-specific analysers and allows tools to query the facts.
 Glean also supports automatically deriving facts so that information can be presented at different levels of abstraction, from very detailed language-specific information needed by analysers, to the high-level language-independent relationships typically needed by IDEs.

-Simon Marlow is a Software Engineer on Facebook’s Abuse Detection Systems team in London.
-He is working on Haxl, a Haskell-based domain-specific language that is used by the teams fighting spam and malware.
+Simon Marlow is a Software Engineer at Facebook in London.
+He has previously worked on Haxl, a Haskell-based domain-specific language that is used by the teams fighting abuse on Facebook, and he is currently working on Glean, a system to store and query metadata about source code at scale.
 Simon is a co-author of the Glasgow Haskell Compiler, author of the book “Parallel and Concurrent Programming in Haskell”, and has a string of research publications in functional programming, language design, compilers, and language implementation.